 The number of people asked to self-isolate will depend on the number of people who have been in contact with those who have tested positive for coronavirus.

 Everyone has a role to play in our national effort to respond to coronavirus.
 If people don’t help and work together, they put themselves, their families and other people, particularly those most vulnerable, at risk of contracting coronavirus.
 They would also be helping to spread the disease and contributing to prolonging the pandemic.

-The purpose of contact tracing is to protect the health of the Welsh public and control the spread of the virus.
-It is not about enforcement or surveillance and participation is voluntary but strongly encouraged.
+The purpose of contact tracing is to protect the health of people in Wales and control the spread of the virus.

 Why will contact tracing start on a positive test result and not on symptoms?

 One of the key factors in determining the scale of contact tracing is the number of cases – this is influenced by whether we contact trace on symptoms or a positive test result.

 Modelling suggests potentially millions of contacts per month would need to be followed up if contact tracing was operated on the basis of symptoms, which could require a significant proportion of the population self-isolating as a precautionary measure.

 We have taken into account these factors and advice from the Scientific Advisory Group for Emergencies (SAGE).
 We have always based our approach on the best available scientific evidence, health surveillance and international learning and will continue to do so.